horseshoe/horseshoe/README.md

 All tags except for content tags may qualify as stand-alone tags.
 A stand-alone tag is a tag that contains only whitespace before the opening braces on the beginning line and only whitespace after the closing braces on the ending line.
 This holds true for multiline tags and when using custom delimiters.

 #### Comments
-Comment tags (`{{! ignore this}}`) are structured the same as Mustache comments.
+Comment tags (`{{! ignore this }}`) are structured the same as Mustache comments.
 A comment tag beings with `!`.

 #### Content
-Content tags (`{{content}}`) are similar to Mustache interpolation tags.
+Content tags (`{{ content }}`) are similar to Mustache interpolation tags.
 The current context is used to look up the value specified inside the tag.
 The value is then rendered in place of the tag.

 There are a couple major differences from Mustache interpolation tags:
 1. The printed values are not HTML-escaped by default, since Horseshoe is designed for generating source code rather than HTML.
 Horseshoe can be configured to escape HTML if desired.
 2. The value specified inside the content tag represents a [Horseshoe expression](#expressions).
 Values such as `some-content` will be interpreted as the value `some` minus the value `content` rather than the value of `some-content`.
 This can be changed via a setting to match the Mustache interpolation tag if desired.

 #### Unescaped Content
-Unescaped content (`{{{content}}}`, `{{& content}}`) is the same as normal content in Horseshoe, since content is not escaped by default.
+Unescaped content (`{{{ content }}}`, `{{& content }}`) is the same as normal content in Horseshoe, since content is not escaped by default.
 It only differs from normal content if content escaping is enabled.
 The tag can either start with a `{` and end with a `}` or simply start with a `&`.

 #### Partials
-Partial tags (`{{> partial}}`) are similar to partial tags in Mustache.
+Partial tags (`{{> partial }}`) are similar to partial tags in Mustache.
 They function similarly to a `#include` directive in C++.
 The partial template is loaded (either from the specified filename or the corresponding template from the template loader) and placed into the current template.

 If a partial tag is a stand-alone tag, the indentation of the partial tag will be prepended to every line of the partial template.
-The double indirection operator can be used on partial tags (`{{>> partial}}`) to avoid applying the indentation to every line yet still ignore trailing whitespace and newline.
+The double indirection operator can be used on partial tags (`{{>> partial }}`) to avoid applying the indentation to every line yet still ignore trailing whitespace and newline.
 This is a Horseshoe feature.

 #### Set Delimiter (`{{=<% %>=}}`)
 The set delimiter tag is structured the same as it is for Mustache.
 It is used to change the delimiters from `{{` and `}}` to other sequences in templates that contain many double braces that are part of the literal text.
 The new sequences are applicable for all tags.
 Here is a brief example,